gabrielc42/design-patterns/structural.md

 **decorator:** additional things added to an object statically or dynamically, enhanced interface to original object

 **facade:** encapsulates complex subsystem behind a simple interface
-- can makes changes to existing subsystem and not affect client
+- can make changes to existing subsystem and not affect client
 - think complexity of car starting -> startEngine() and stopEngine()

 **flyweight:** share parts of object state between multiple objects